 Test results

-The average server response time during our testing period was as low as 207 milliseconds, while no failed HTTPS requests were noted during stress testing with 250 virtual users.
+Hostinger demonstrated reliable performance throughout the testing period, with 100% uptime and fast page load times.
+The average server response time remained low, and no failed HTTPS requests were observed during stress testing with 250 virtual users.

 ![]() |